barmaglot/space-corp-game/README.md

 6. **Game Settings** like reset progress and so on.
 7. **Sounds**.
 8. **Balance** updates.
 Currently game is not balanced at all :)
+9. **Mobile device** optimization.
+Even though you can run game on mobile device, interface will float a bit.